 1. Combine ingredients into mixing tin.
 Add ice and shake vigorously for eight seconds.

-2. Strain into rocks glass with salted rim.
+2. Strain into a rocks glass with salted rim.

-If you've been following along, building your bar one bottle at a time, then this recipe should be ready to go with the liquor you've got stocked already.
-It packs more of a punch then a margarita, but nixes the juice, making it far less labor-intensive.
-You can omit the dry vermouth if you don't have it on hand and you'll still end up with a delicious cocktail.
+If you've been following along, building your bar one bottle at a time, then this recipe should be ready to go with the liquor you've already got stocked.
+It packs more of a punch then a margarita, but nixes the juice—making it far less labor-intensive.
+You can omit the dry vermouth if you don't have it on hand, and you'll still end up with a delicious cocktail.